Isaacprogi/ScaffoldRite/readme.md

-- `scaffoldrite validate`: Validates the structure.sr file against the rules and the actual filesystem.
+- `scaffoldrite validate`: Validates the structure.sr file against the defined constraints and the actual filesystem.
+This ensures the filesystem matches the structure definition, not just the rules in the .sr file

 ```bash
 scaffoldrite validate